Feature request #11733

 mainly because, in practice, access through wfs is extremely slow, for large layers (say, all parcels of a city like Rosario, Argentina).

 Also, I do not know if there is, I would like to work on a mechanism checkin / checkout layers with concurrent access, and conflict resolution.
 Obviously, that's for later, but first I want to achieve, at least, to recover a layer efficiently, and have the possibility (which is why I thought ftp), of not having to expose the RDBMS network users.

-#4 Updated by Tom Kralidis over 1 year ago
+#4 Updated by Tom Kralidis almost 2 years ago

 Note that current efforts around link types can be found in https://github.com/OSGeo/Cat-Interop/blob/master/LinkPropertyLookupTable.csv